CSUN-MS-BANA/docs/README.md

 ## Contents:
 - `github_submission_instructions.md`: Steps for submitting reports to GitHub.
 - `weekly_progress_report_template.md`: Template for the weekly progress report.
+- week2_instructions.md: Week 2's assigned tasks.

 ## How to Use:
 1. Read `github_submission_instructions.md` before submitting.
-2. Copy `weekly_progress_report_template.md` each week, fill it out, and upload it to GitHub.
+2. Copy `weekly_progress_report_template.md` each week, fill it out and upload it to GitHub.
 3. Follow the submission steps to ensure your report is correctly tracked.

 ---